6 Ways You Can Help New Construction Buyers

 1. Know your local builders.

 Not all builders are created equal, so do your research, and determine the best ones in the area.
 What communities do they build in?
 What types of properties/styles do they offer?
 What are their price ranges?
-Know all the details, and dig into their reputations, too.
+Know all the details, and dig into the reputation of each home builder, too.
 Look up online reviews and ratings, and consider talking to other agents about their experiences with local builders.
 The more you know about a builder, the better you can inform your clients.

 2. Have a good handle on the process.

-It’s unlikely your buyer is familiar with the home construction business — nor how building a home actually works.
+It’s unlikely your buyer is familiar with the home construction business — nor how a new build actually works.
 This is where you can be of immense help.

-From the start, set accurate expectations of how the build will go.
+From the start, set accurate expectations of how the build for the new home will go.
 How long will it take?
 What stages will the home go through?
 Are homes usually delivered on time or could there be delays?
 Set the stage, and make sure they understand the full scope of the process.

 Understanding the building process will also allow you to ask better questions and protect your client’s interests at every turn.